Winnipeg Jets center Mark Scheifele scores in Game 6 at Dallas after unexpected death of his father

 DALLAS (AP) — Winnipeg top center Mark Scheifele scored a goal in the Jets' must-win Game 6 of their second-round playoff series at Dallas on Saturday night, hours after the unexpected death of his father.

+“We’re a family.
+Just to let him know that we’re there for him.
+It’s just an awful day for him,” Lowry said.
+"You want to give him the strength, you want to get that kill so bad.
+We just couldn’t do it.”

+During the handshake line afterward, Scheifele hugged and talked to just about everyone, with Stars players clearly offering their support to him in a heartwarming moment.

 Scheifele scored his fifth goal of the playoffs 5 1/2 minutes into the second period to give the Jets a 1-0 lead.
-He scored on a short snap shot with assists from Kyle Connor and Gabriel Vilardi.
+He scored on a short snap shot from just outside the crease after gathering the rebound of a shot by Kyle Conner.

+The game was tied at 1 when Sam Steel, who had already scored for Dallas, was on a break.
+Scheifele lunged forward desperately trying to make a play when he tripped up the forward at the blue line with 14.8 seconds in regulation.
+Scheifele and the Jets avoided a penalty shot on the play, but ended up losing on the power play when Thomas Harley scored 1:33 into overtime.

 Jets coach Scott Arniel said the news of Brad Scheifele’s passing overnight was difficult for the entire team.
 The team was told before the optional morning skate.